-Would you like to boost your immune system and stay healthy this cold & flu season?
+Would you like to learn how to boost your immune system and stay healthy this cold and flu season?
 Read on to find out what simple diet and supplement strategies you can follow to beat these viruses in their tracks.

 Your immune system is constantly protecting you from invading organisms at a level of complexity most of us cannot comprehend.
 Modern medicine focuses mainly on the invading organisms as the source of disease without an appreciation for the beauty of your immune system’s ability to protect you from harm.
 Two people can be exposed to the same organism but only one person may actually manifest symptoms.
 Why would one person get sick but not the other?

 Many factors can answer this question such as the current state of the individual’s unique biochemistry, genetics, environment, toxic load, stress levels, nutritional status, state of mind etc. Every day your body accumulates a specific amount of wear and tear.
 It is up to your immune system to repair the daily wear and tear you experience.
-It is only when there are immune repair deficits that your body begins to break down and cannot fight off an infection.
+It is only when your immune system can no longer keep up that your body begins to break down and cannot fight off an infection.
 If your body is functioning at a level that puts you in the best possible position to defeat an organism then you will most likely not get sick.
 There are exceptions to this such as the HIV virus, but in most cases, you can win the battle.

 There are many dietary strategies, supplements, and herbs that will help support your immune system.
 The first thing to look at is your dietary protein intake.
 The immune system requires high energy levels and amino acids from protein sources to mount an immune assault on an invading organism.
-A condition known as PEM or protein-energy malnutrition can lead to immune system suppression and make you more susceptible to infection.
-In addition to high-quality lean protein sources, a good quality whey, pea, or hemp protein powder can provide your body with an extra boost of amino acids.
+A condition known as “PEM” or protein-energy malnutrition can lead to immune system suppression and make you more susceptible to infection.
+In addition to high-quality lean protein sources, a good quality whey, pea, or hemp protein powder or free-form amino acid powder can provide your body with an extra boost of amino acids.

 Processed carbohydrates and sugar can lead to immune system suppression.
 A study published in the American Journal of Clinical Nutrition found that white blood cell activity was reduced by 50% for 5 hours after ingestion of 100 grams of sugar.
 Stay away from sugar!